OCEAN EDUCATION RESOURCES

 Topics: Why Do We Explore?

-The National Marine Sanctuaries Media Library is a comprehensive database containing a collection of high-quality still images and video footage featuring all 13 national marine sanctuaries and the Papahānaumokuākea Marine National Monument.
+National Marine Sanctuaries Media Library A comprehensive database containing a collection of high-quality still images and video footage featuring all 13 national marine sanctuaries and the Papahānaumokuākea Marine National Monument.
 The database is fully searchable by keyword, category and location, and all the images are tagged with relevant information including resolution and usage rights.

 Mid-Atlantic Marine Educators Association (MAMEA)